nicholaswilde/home-assistant/docs/add-ons/eclipse-mosquitto.md

 !!! note

-    The hostname in the URL should match the container name of Z-Wave JS.
+    The `Broker` should match the container name of Eclipse Mosquitto.

 !!! example ""